Homecoming Royalty

 By Joanne Choi

-Two new student-led healthcare clubs at FUHS are also tackling cancer through their focus on compassionate career exploration.
-Aspiring Healthcare Leaders and A Thousand Ribbons both share a mission to raise awareness about cancer while providing an opportunity for students to learn more about the medical field as a whole.
+Moreover, three new student-led healthcare clubs at FUHS “tackle” cancer beyond October.
+Aspiring Healthcare Leaders, A Thousand Ribbons, and Med Minds all share a mission to raise awareness about cancer while providing an opportunity for students to learn more about the medical field.

-“I just really wanted to create opportunities for people who hope to go into the healthcare field to really explore their interests in high school,” James said.
-“They can build their resumes while also connecting with people who have similar goals and interests.”
+“I just really wanted to create opportunities for people who hope to go into the healthcare field to really explore their interests in high school,” said James, “They can build their resumes while also connecting with people who have similar goals and interests.”

 “I’m trying to get people who have inside knowledge to come and share their expertise.
 It might help people in their decisions about their own futures,” James said.